EventStore/EventStore/docs/networking/http.md

 | YAML                 | `KeepAliveInterval` |
 | Environment variable | `KEEP_ALIVE_INTERVAL` |

-**Default**: `10000`
+**Default**: `10000` (ms, 10 sec)

 ### KeepAliveTimeout

 After having pinged for keepalive check, the server waits for a duration of `keepAliveTimeout` (in milliseconds).
-If no activity is seen even after that, the connection is closed.
+If the connection doesn't have any activity even after that, it gets closed.

 | Format               | Syntax |
 | :------------------- | :----- |